 Baby Friendly and Child Friendly Holiday Cottages in Cornwall – Children Welcome at Kernock Cottages

 Being parents ourselves, we understand that there is no such thing as an 8lb baby… by the time you’ve got all the kit they need in the car, you’re lucky if there’s room for a toothbrush for you.
 To ease the load a bit we have the following baby equipment, which should help to free up a bit of boot space for Mum & Dad!
 There is no charge – just let us know when booking what you need.
 Our gorgeous luxury Storksak baby welcome hamper contains bathing essentials such as wipes and gentle organic baby toiletries, so a bit less to pack there too! :).

-- Wooden Crib* (suitable for up to 6 months) x1
+- Chicco Next2Me crib (up to 6 months) x1

 - Full size wooden cots* x5 with sprung mattresses